-The Population and Public Health Program (PPH) seeks to inform and advise policy and practice on emerging and priority population health issues.
-We focus on upstream prevention approaches that seek to enhance the health of British Columbians where they live, learn, work, and play.
+The Population and Public Health Program (PPH) informs and advises policy and practice on emerging and priority population health issues.
+We focus on prevention approaches that aim to enhance the health of British Columbians where they live, learn, work and play.
 We exchange and mobilize credible knowledge for action with a variety of partners.

-- Knowledge generation & synthesis - PPH creates and synthesizes knowledge for action.
-For example: population health surveillance, data collection, analysis & interpretation, evidence reviews, discussion papers, and reports.
+- knowledge generation and synthesis - creates and synthesizes knowledge for action.
+For example: data collection, analysis & interpretation, evidence reviews, indicators, discussion papers, and reports

-- Knowledge exchange - PPH creates and supports partnerships and collaborations through facilitation and leadership.
-For example: stakeholder engagement, dialogue, conferences, forums, and networks.
+- knowledge exchange - creates and supports partnerships and collaborations through facilitation and leadership.
+For example: forming, leading, and participating in steering committees, working groups, focus groups, dialogue, conferences, forums, and networks

-- Capacity building - PPH strengthens capacity of internal and external stakeholders for individual and collective action on population health issues.
-For example: workshops, webinars, checklists, indicators, and other tools.
+- capacity building – strengthens the ability of internal and external stakeholders for individual and collective action on population health issues.
+For example: provide training, workshops, webinars, checklists, and other tools.